British Rail Class 155: Operations

 The Class 155 was introduced to service at a rapid rate, despite the presence of some teething issues with the type.
-The units were the first BR DMUs to be furnished with sliding-plug automatic doors which closed to provide a smooth bodyside rather than sliding back into the bodyshell (the system used with 150s and 151s).
+The units were the first BR DMUs to be furnished with sliding-plug automatic doors which closed to provide a smooth bodyside rather than sliding back into the bodyshell (the system used with Classes 150 and 151).
 During their early service, it was found that these doors often failed to work properly; there were reports of the doors opening while the trains were in motion.
-Consequently, the fleet was temporarily taken out of use and modified, while the 156s were assigned to perform their diagrams as an interim measure.
+Consequently, the fleet was temporarily taken out of use and modified, while the Class 156 were assigned to perform their diagrams as an interim measure.

 Following this modification work, the performance of the Class 155 improved substantially.
-An emerging requirement for replacement rural lines stock ultimately led to the decision to convert the majority of the Regional Railways' Class 155 fleet into a single car configuration, enabling these units to replace the elderly 121 and 122 "Bubblecar" units.
+An emerging requirement for replacement rural lines stock ultimately led to the decision to convert the majority of the Regional Railways' Class 155 fleet into a single car configuration, enabling these units to replace the elderly Classes 121 and 122 Bubblecar units.
 Originally, it had been intended for these single-car units, which had been introduced roughly 30 years prior, to be withdrawn and entirely replaced by the incoming Pacer fleet; however, experience with the Pacers determined that they were unable to work the sharply-curving steeply-graded branchlines involved.
-Instead, the Pacers were moved to replace a number of Class 150s, the 150s took over certain 156 diagrams, and the 156s took on the 155 services which were not handed over to the new Class 158s.
-The 155s emerged from the workshops as single car Class 153s, and were put to work augmenting two car units and on the quiet Cornish, Welsh, North-Western, Norfolk and Lincolnshire branch lines.
+Instead, the Pacers were moved to replace a number of Class 150s, the 150s took over certain 156 diagrams, and the 156s took on the 155 services which were not handed over to the new s.

+The 155s emerged from the workshops as single car Class 153s; they were put to work augmenting two-car units and on the quiet Cornish, Welsh, North-Western, Norfolk and Lincolnshire branch lines.
 They did not operate North of the Scottish border before 2020.
-However, West Yorkshire Passenger Transport Executive refused to allow the seven units which they owned to be converted, and these were merely modified to operate reliably in original form.
-The conversion to single car units was notable for not requiring any external doors to be moved, although this has led to the No.2 cab being unusually cramped, despite being extended into the vestibule area.
+However, West Yorkshire Passenger Transport Executive (WYPTE) refused to allow the seven units which they owned to be converted, and these were merely modified to operate reliably in original form.
+The conversion to single car units was notable for not requiring any external doors to be moved, although this has led to the no.2 cab being unusually cramped, despite being extended into the vestibule area.

-The previously mentioned seven remaining Class 155 units, which are numbered 155341 to 155347, were constructed in 1988 for West Yorkshire Passenger Transport Executive (WYPTE) for their MetroTrain services, and have continued to serve in their original formation across multiple decades.
+The previously mentioned seven remaining Class 155 units, which are numbered 155341 to 155347, were constructed in 1988 for WYPTE for their MetroTrain services, and have continued to serve in their original formation across multiple decades.
 The type is currently operated solely by Northern Trains.
-They were previously frequently seen on Manchester Victoria to Leeds services but, as of 2024, the Class 155s are allocated to Botanic Gardens TMD and mostly operate routes through Hull.
+They were previously seen frequently on to services but, as of 2024, the Class 155s are allocated to Botanic Gardens TMD and mostly operate routes through Hull.